Latest

 What is burnout?

 Burnout is characterised by a state of mental, physical and emotional exhaustion.
 But these signs aren’t always easy to spot.
-Especially if you’ve been under stress for some time.
-Burnout happens when you’ve been under stress or pressure for a prolonged period.
+Especially if the person has been under stress for some time.
+Burnout happens when they have been under stress or pressure for a prolonged period.

 Being stressed vs being burnt out

-Being overworked isn’t an ideal situation to be in, but sadly, it’s quite common.
-In a workplace, pressures can arise during tough deadlines or when members of your team are absent or leave the organisation.
+Being stressed as a result of increased workload isn’t an ideal situation to be in, but sadly, it’s quite common.
+In a workplace, pressures can arise due to tough deadlines or when members of your team are absent or leave the organisation.
 This leaves remaining staff to pick up the pieces until work can be evenly distributed.
-In turn, this can cause stress among the workplace in yourself and others.

 Stress symptoms